Types of Agreements

 Subaward

 A subaward is an award provided by a pass-through entity to a subrecipient to carry out a project.
-The award document from CVAD to an agency is a first tier subaward.
-If an agency awards a portion of its CVAD subaward to another entity to do programmatic work, that entity is a second tier subrecipient.
+The award document from the Attorney General's Office to an agency is a first tier subaward.
+If an agency awards a portion of its subaward to another entity to do programmatic work, that entity is a second tier subrecipient.
 Subawards do not include payments to contractors or individuals.
 A subaward may be any form of legal agreement and is considered a contract.
 Subawards must include scope of work, budget, reporting requirements and federal pass through requirements and certified assurances.
 Subawards require the use of the Subcontract Monitoring Form .
-Prior approval from CVAD is required prior to issuing a subaward.
-The subaward must be included in your program budget and detailed in your budget justification to CVAD.
-If you wish to add a subaward to your project after your budget is approved, you must obtain prior approval from CVAD via a budget modification request.
+Prior approval is required prior to issuing a subaward.
+The subaward must be included in your program budget and detailed in your budget justification.
+If you wish to add a subaward to your project after your budget is approved, you must obtain prior approval via a budget modification request.

 Contracts

-A contract is a legal instrument by which an agency purchases goods or services needed to carry out the CVAD funded project.
-CVAD requires programs to use professional fee-for-service contracts for direct services to clients such as counseling services, legal services, etc. when these services are not provided by program staff.
+A contract is a legal instrument by which an agency purchases goods or services needed to carry out the funded project.
+The Attorney General's office requires programs to use professional fee-for-service contracts for direct services to clients such as counseling services, legal services, etc. when these services are not provided by program staff.
 Vendor contracts are used to purchase goods and services NOT directly linked to client services, such as lawn care services, copier agreements, cleaning contracts, etc. Vendor contracts and professional fee-for-service contracts do not require a detailed budget; however, they are to include costs aligned to tasks, services or deliverables.
 Subrecipients are required to provide oversight of vendor contracts and fee-for-service contracts.
 However, the use of the Subcontract Monitoring Form is not required.
-Your agency must send a draft professional fee-for-service contract to your CVAD contact for prior approval before issuing it.
-You do not need to send a copy of vendor contracts for prior approval.

 Subrecipients using subcontracted professional services must be in compliance with all IRS requirements.

-Subrecipients are accountable to CVAD for the work and performance of their contractors and subrecipients.
+Subrecipients are accountable for the work and performance of their contractors and subrecipients.
 Subrecipients must keep a file, on-site, that includes the original professional service subcontract and approved budget information.

 Subrecipients should enter subawards and contracts in the contractual services budget line and provide detailed budget justification for these costs on the budget justification form.